 The LGBTQ Resource Center is a community space for students to gather, create new friendships, study, and gain access to resources.
-Perhaps the most impactful aspect of the LGBTQ Resource Center, for students and staff alike, is the opportunities created for spontaneous learning through dialogue.
-Within the Center, challenging norms and dismantling bias through dialogue is strongly encouraged.
-Students are presented with opportunities to learn about various aspects of queer identity and how queer identity intersects with other aspects of identity they carry.
+Within the Center, students are presented with opportunities to learn about various aspects of queer identity and how queer identity intersects with other aspects of identity they carry.

 The Resource Center provides students with access to a library collection of over 500 titles, a computer lab, professional and student staff, and informational pamphlets covering topics of importance to the LGBTQ community; as well as offering free coffee.
 In addition to these services, the Center also hosts weekly and monthly programming, including Queer Film Fridays, What's the Tea?, and Campus Connections.

 Kennesaw Campus Location & Hours

 Location (Kennesaw Campus)